Community Challenge Overview

 How you can participate and contribute to the discussions

-We are crowdsourcing the questions: you can start to get involved by submitting your questions to the online survey here, and by actively participating in the online meetings and webinars throughout the year.
+We are crowdsourcing the questions: you can start to get involved by submitting your questions to the online survey here, and by actively participating in the online meetings, webinars and online sessions throughout the year.

 Details and guidance on registering for the webinars and meetings online will be posted below with regular updates on the IIC Community platform.